Recharge Gaming League (RGL) is currently a North American (NA) and European (EU) only league.

 All matches will go through pick/bans with an admin.
-Leaders of the teams must make themselves consistently/easily available to go through this process or use a teammate in their place.
+Team leaders must make themselves consistently/easily available to go through this process or use a teammate in their place.

-There will be higher scrutiny over team names in Comp High.
-If admins deem your name not to be up to RGL’s standards.
-We will ask you to change it.
-If after a couple attempts you still cannot come up with a reasonable name.
-The admins will select one for you.
+There will be higher scrutiny over team names in RGL-Invite.
+If admins deem your team name not to be up to RGL’s standards, we will ask you to change it.
+If after multiple attempts you are unable to come up with a reasonable team name, the admins will select one for you.

 Team tags must be easily recognizable to the team in which their for.
-If the admins deems your tag not to be up to the RGL standards.
-We will ask you to change it.
-If after a couple attempts you still cannot come up with a reasonable tag, the admins will select one for you.
+If the admins deems your tag not to be up to the RGL standards, we will ask you to change it.
+If after multiple attempts you are unable to come up with a reasonable team tag, the admins will select one for you.